-The Lough Derg RNLI lifeboat was tasked to two back-to-back shouts on the lake today.
+The Lough Derg RNLI lifeboat responded to two emergency calls on Friday evening.

-At 11.40am, watch officers at the Irish Coast Guard’s marine rescue sub centre on Valentia Island in Kerry requested the Dromineer-based volunteer to launch to assist a person on a 30ft cruiser reported aground close to Mountshannon Harbour on the Clare side of the lake.
+At around 4.45pm, watch officers at the Irish Coast Guard’s marine rescue sub centre at Valentia requested the volunteer crew of Lough Derg RNLI to assist two people on a 30ft cruiser aground at the Goat Road at navigation Marker E.

-At 12.29pm the lifeboat had the vessel off the sandbar and under tow to safe water, where drives and rudder were found to be undamaged and in good working order.
-The lifeboat took their crew member back onto the lifeboat and the cruiser made way under its own power to Mountshannon Harbour.
+At 5.15pm the lifeboat had the casualty vessel off the shoal and under tow to safe water, where the drives and propeller were checked and found to be in good working order.

 Whilst the RNLI volunteer was providing guidance on lake buoyage before the cruiser continued its passage south under its own power, Lough Derg RNLI Boathouse contacted the lifeboat to say a 16ft motor boat with four people on board was in difficulty in Scariff Bay at the south-western end of the lake.
 The RNLI volunteer transferred back to the lifeboat, which informed Valentia Coast Guard that it was making way to Scariff Bay to assist the four people in difficulty.